qirh/get-random-number/README.md

-Quick next app, wanted to play with it and see how quick it was to deploy an a simple FE/BE app.
+A quick net app that I wanted to build in order to see how quickly I can develop a simple FE app by using Vercel/Next.

+Verdict: it's pretty easy!